 Because the mobile advertising industry lacks an existing standard, most mobile marketers face a monumental problem: how to measure the effectiveness of their marketing campaigns across the mobile space!
 To make matters more difficult, the two main device platforms (iOS and Android) vary slightly in the attribution methods used and the sequence in which those methods are executed.

 Google makes life for the mobile app advertiser easier by using a referrer URL parameter in download links to the Google Play™ Store.
 The Google Analytics SDK for Android uses this parameter to automatically populate campaign information in Google Analytics for your app, which enables the source of an install to be recorded and associated with future page views and events (for assessing the effectiveness of a particular ad for your app).
-For information about the Google Install Referrer, please visit Main Methodologies for Attribution.
+For information about the Google Install Referrer, visit Main Methodologies for Attribution.

 The Google Install Referrer parameter is the primary (and therefore standard) method of attribution for all Android devices.
 However, if you rely completely on Google Analytics for your attribution analytics, then you can’t send conversion data to your advertising partners (publishers).
 And if your partners don’t receive any attribution data, how are they to optimize their campaigns for your app?
 Answer is, they can’t, and this is a big problem!